Skip to content

 No. You must have an adult companion on the day of surgery, both to take you to the hospital and to pick you up after discharge.
 After any procedure with sedation or general anaesthesia, it is prohibited to drive for at least twenty-four hours.
 Plan this in advance.

 Do not shave anything on your own.
-The shaving, when necessary, will be performed by the surgical team in the operating room, with the appropriate technique and at the right time.
+The shaving, when necessary, will be performed by the surgical team in theatre, with the appropriate technique and at the right time.
 Shaving the skin at home can cause micro-injuries that increase the risk of infection.

 It is perfectly normal to feel anxious.
 Some strategies help: deep breathing techniques, guided meditation through apps, a light walk in the late afternoon, a relaxing warm bath, and avoiding researching about the surgery on the internet the night before.
 If the anxiety is intense, contact my team.
 In some cases, I may prescribe a mild anxiolytic for the night before.

-Bring personal documents, health insurance card (if applicable), all test results, the cardiological evaluation, comfortable and loose clothing to wear upon discharge (preferably button-up in the front), slippers, and basic personal hygiene items.
+Bring personal documents, health insurance card (if applicable), all test results, the pre-operative cardiac assessment, comfortable and loose clothing to wear upon discharge (preferably button-up in the front), slippers, and basic personal hygiene items.
 Leave jewellery, watches, and valuable items at home.
 Also, bring the phone charger for your companion.

 If you are preparing for plastic surgery and want to ensure that you are doing everything right, book a consultation with me.
+International patients travelling to Brazil for cosmetic surgery can start with an online consultation to begin preparation remotely.
 My team is ready to assist you, answer your questions, and find the best time for your assessment.

-These guidelines are especially relevant for patients of facial lifting, rhinoplasty, blepharoplasty, and intimate surgery.
+These guidelines are especially relevant for patients of facelift, rhinoplasty, blepharoplasty, and intimate surgery.
 After the procedure, consult our guidelines for post-surgical recovery.
-Also, learn about the investment involved and our clinic.
+Also, learn about the cost involved and our clinic.

 Rua Engenheiro Omar Rupp, 186